Atherosclerosis: Cellular

 Early atherogenesis is characterized by the adherence of blood circulating monocytes (a type of white blood cell) to the vascular bed lining, the endothelium, then by their migration to the sub-endothelial space, and further activation into monocyte-derived macrophages.
 The primary documented driver of this process is oxidized lipoprotein particles within the wall, beneath the endothelial cells, though upper normal or elevated concentrations of blood glucose also plays a major role and not all factors are fully understood.
 Fatty streaks may appear and disappear.

 Low-density lipoprotein (LDL) particles in blood plasma invade the endothelium and become oxidized, creating risk of cardiovascular disease.
 A complex set of biochemical reactions regulates the oxidation of LDL, involving enzymes (such as Lp-LpA2) and free radicals in the endothelium.

 Initial damage to the endothelium results in an inflammatory response.
 Monocytes enter the artery wall from the bloodstream, with platelets adhering to the area of insult.
-This may be promoted by redox signaling induction of factors such as VCAM-1, which recruit circulating monocytes, and M-CSF, which is selectively required for the differentiation of monocytes to macrophages.
+This may be promoted by redox signaling induction of factors such as VCAM-1, which recruits circulating monocytes, and M-CSF, which is selectively required for the differentiation of monocytes to macrophages.
 The monocytes differentiate into macrophages, which proliferate locally, ingest oxidized LDL, slowly turning into large "foam cells" – so-called because of their changed appearance resulting from the numerous internal cytoplasmic vesicles and resulting high lipid content.
+Recent evidence has suggested that this macrophage activation may involve a phenomenon known as innate immune memory.
+Also known as trained immunity, innate immune memory is the innate immune system's ability, upon exposure to oxLDL or other atherogenic stimuli, to undergo epigenetic and metabolic reprogramming, leading to a hyperaugmented immune response following a secondary, non-specific restimulation.

 Under the microscope, the lesion now appears as a fatty streak.
 Foam cells eventually die and further propagate the inflammatory process.

 In addition to these cellular activities, there is also smooth muscle proliferation and migration from the tunica media into the intima in response to cytokines secreted by damaged endothelial cells.
 This causes the formation of a fibrous capsule covering the fatty streak.
 Intact endothelium can prevent this smooth muscle proliferation by releasing nitric oxide.